 Gun Violence Prevention Vote Records

-Governor Sununu and Senate Republicans have spent their time in Concord parroting gun lobby talking points instead of standing up for the safety of students and families.
-Meanwhile, other elected officials are working hard to advance common sense gun violence prevention measures.
-Here’s how your State Senators and Representatives voted this session :
+Governor Sununu and Senate Republicans spent their time in Concord parroting gun lobby talking points instead of standing up for the safety of students and families.
+Meanwhile, other elected officials were working hard to advance common sense gun violence prevention measures.
+Here’s how your State Senators and Representatives voted during the 2017-18 session :

 (Select your county to view or print)